Arizona Allergy Season: Why It's Worse and What Helps

 4. B-complex vitamins.
 B6 supports histamine metabolism through the DAO enzyme pathway.
 B12 supports the methylation pathway that allows HNMT to deactivate histamine.

 5. Glutathione.
-A powerful antioxidant that supports immune cell function and helps manage the oxidative stress that comes with chronic allergic inflammation.
+An antioxidant that supports immune cell function and helps your body handle the oxidative stress that comes with chronic allergic inflammation.

-This approach differs from standard antihistamines in an important way.
+This works differently from standard antihistamines.
 Antihistamines block histamine receptors after your body has already released histamine.
-IV immune support aims to address some of the upstream factors: dehydration driving excess histamine production, and nutrient depletion limiting your body's ability to break histamine down.
+IV immune support goes after the upstream problems: dehydration driving excess histamine production, and nutrient gaps limiting your body's ability to break histamine down.

 The two approaches are not mutually exclusive.
 Many of our clients use IV immune support alongside their regular allergy medications during peak months.
 For details on what's available, browse our full service menu.